PyRepair/maniple/training-data/summarize-experiment/thefuck/3/prompt_response_response_7.md

-The test case `test_info` is comparing the output of the `info` function which is supposed to return the version of the Fish shell, but the output includes the string "Fish Shell" along with the version.
-This discrepancy is causing the assertion error in the test case.
+The error is occurring in the `info` function of the `Fish` class.
+The function is supposed to return the name and version of the current shell, but it's currently not correctly parsing the version information and is returning just the version number without the shell name.

-It seems that the issue is with the string format used in the `info` function.
-The function is prepending "Fish Shell" to the version retrieved from the shell, which is not matching the expected value in the test case.
+The reason for the bug is that the command `echo $FISH_VERSION` is being used to get the version, but the output of this command includes the shell name ("fish") along with the version number.
+The current implementation is only extracting the version number and not including the shell name.

-To fix this issue, we need to modify the `info` function to only return the version without prepending "Fish Shell" to it.
+To fix the bug, we need to modify the command to retrieve the version information in a way that includes both the shell name and the version number.
+Then, we need to update the parsing logic in the function to correctly extract both the shell name and the version number.

 Here's the corrected code for the `info` function: